dorukozerr/kisuke.vim/README.md

 (WIP) To be updated...

-I just wanna add some Cursor like AI features to my vim workflow.
-Don't know where this is gonna go also I'm really not sure can I build what I imagined.
+I'm gonna update the readme after I add some basic features.
+It's really early stage right now.
+I feel like I'm doing a mistake by not working on something like TS or Go lol :)